Alexander Hamilton and the Poverty of Slavery

 Economic growth, by contrast, occurs when output per person increases.
 Economic development occurs when potential output per person increases due to the creation of institutions and infrastructure that reduce transaction, transportation, and other costs, like patents, roads, and schools.
 Private profits do not sum to total output because they measure different things.
 Most importantly, private profits do not account for public benefits or public costs, or positive and negative externalities in the parlance of economists, or spillovers and pollution in regular person-speak.

-Hamilton clearly understood the concept of externalities, both positive and negative.
-In his report on manufactures, he noted that manufacturing created positive economic spillovers, specifically an increase in quote unquote ingenuity.
+report on manufactures, he noted that manufacturing created positive economic spillovers, specifically an increase in quote unquote ingenuity.
 Hamilton also noted that alcohol consumption created negative externalities, like decreased productivity, which is why he preferred strong coffee over arduous spirits and was happy to tax the latter via tariffs and excise taxes.
 In his report on the Bank of the United States, Hamilton argued that by printing too much fiat paper money governments could create negative externalities in the form of an inflationary bubble quote incompatible with the regular and prosperous course of the political economy unquote.

 Others less economically astute than Hamilton realized that slavery’s total social costs far exceeded the private profits of enslavers.
 In the sixteenth century, French philosopher Jean Bodin argued that the fear induced by slavery in both slaves and the general population more than offset the profits slaves created for their masters.
 Slave societies were quote always in daunger of trouble and ruine, by the conspiracie of slaves combining themselves together: All Histories being full of servile rebellions and warres unquote.